tripack45/VE490-Approximate-Computing/week2.md

 **THIS PART IS LEFT UNSOLVED**

 ### Main Theorems
+The theorem is based on the Theorem 1 of the paper.
 ### Conclusion
 This algorithm may not able to get our work here done.
 This algorithm might miss major pieces, because of 2 things:
 1. This algorithm missed many structures.